Portfolio Layout

 Reality: They serve different purposes and require different approaches

-Why this matters: Leads to ineffective meetings where people try to improve and approve at the same time
+Impact: Leads to ineffective meetings where people try to improve and approve at the same time

 "You can skip critique and go straight to review"